Charges via the Affine Grassmannian: Charge Statistics and Swapping Functions

-In \Cref{crossingSection} we have discussed wall crossing in hyperbolic localization for the affine Grassmannian $\Gr^\vee$ of $G^\vee$, the Langlands dual group of $G$.
+In \Cref{sec:WallCrossing} we have discussed wall crossing in hyperbolic localization for the affine Grassmannian $\Gr^\vee$ of $G^\vee$, the Langlands dual group of $G$.
 In this section we want to define an operation on the category of representations of $G$ that corresponds to wall crossing via geometric Satake.

 For $\lambda\in X_+$, let $\calB(\lambda)$ be the crystal corresponding to the representation $L(\lambda)$.
 There are several equivalent different constructions of $\calB(\lambda)$.
-The crystal $\calB(\lambda)$ can be constructed algebraically using the quantum group of $G$ \cite{Kash,LuQAna}.
-A geometric construction of $\calB(\lambda)$ can be obtained via geometric Satake \cite{BG,BFG}.
-In this case the elements of the crystal are the MV cycles and the crystal operator are induced by a geometric operation on cycles.
-(It is shown in \cite{Kamn} that the algebraic and geometric constructions are equivalent.)
+The crystal $\calB(\lambda)$ can be constructed algebraically using the quantum group of $G$ \cite{KasCrystal,LusCanonical} or geometrically via the geometric Satake correspondence \cite{BGCrystals,BFGUhlenbeck}.
+In this case the elements of the crystal are the MV cycles and the crystal operators are induced by a geometric operation on cycles.
+It is shown in \cite{KamCrystal} that the algebraic and geometric constructions are equivalent.

 \